RikVolger/COVID_AB/README.txt

 	- Friend IDs saved smartly so they're only looked up once.
 Saves ~50% runtime
 	- Population sized up to 100 000

-v1.1_parallel_try: side branch looking into parallel processing
+v1.1_parallel_try: side project looking into parallel processing
 	- attempt at implementing parallel processing.
 Turns out as slow or slower than v1.1

 v1.2: Improvements on infectivity